Cairo Geniza: Contents and significance

 Many of the fragments found in the Cairo Genizah may be dated to the early centuries of the second millennium CE, and there are a fair number of earlier items as well as a number of nineteenth-century pieces.
 The manuscripts in the Genizah include sacred and religious materials as well as great deal of secular writings.
 The Genizah materials include a wide range of content.
 Among the literary fragments, the most popular categories are liturgical texts, Biblical and related texts, and Rabbinic literature.
 There are also materials with philosophical, scientific, mystical, and linguistic writings.
 Among the non-literary items there are legal documents and private letters.
-Also found was school exercises and merchants' account books, as well as communal records of various sorts.
+Also found were school exercises and merchants' account books, as well as communal records of various sorts.

 The normal practice for genizot (pl. of genizah) was to remove the contents periodically and bury them in a cemetery.
 Many of these documents were written in the Aramaic language using the Hebrew alphabet.
 As the Jews considered Hebrew to be the language of God, and the Hebrew script to be the literal writing of God, the texts could not be destroyed even long after they had served their purpose.
 The Jews who wrote the materials in the Genizah were familiar with the culture and language of their contemporary society.
 The documents are invaluable as evidence for how colloquial Arabic of this period was spoken and understood.
 They also demonstrate that the Jewish creators of the documents were part of their contemporary society: they practiced the same trades as their Muslim and Christian neighbors, including farming; they bought, sold, and rented properties.

 The importance of these materials for reconstructing the social and economic history for the period between 950 and 1250 cannot be overemphasized.
 Judaic scholar Shelomo Dov Goitein created an index for this time period which covers about 35,000 individuals.
 This included about 350 "prominent people," among them Maimonides and his son Abraham, 200 "better known families", and mentions of 450 professions and 450 goods.
-He identified material from Egypt, Israel, Lebanon, Syria (but not Damascus or Aleppo), Tunisia, Sicily, and even covering trade with India.
-Cities mentioned range from Samarkand in Central Asia to Seville and Sijilmasa, Morocco to the west; from Aden north to Constantinople; Europe not only is represented by the Mediterranean port cities of Narbonne, Marseilles, Genoa and Venice, but even Kiev and Rouen are occasionally mentioned.
+He identified material from Egypt, Palestine, Lebanon, Syria (but surprisingly, not Damascus or Aleppo), Tunisia, Sicily, and even covering trade with India.
+Cities mentioned range from Samarkand in Central Asia to Seville and Sijilmasa, Morocco to the west; from Aden north to Constantinople; Europe not only is represented by the Mediterranean port cities of Narbonne, Marseille, Genoa and Venice, but even Kyiv and Rouen are occasionally mentioned.

-In particular the various records of payments to labourers for building maintenance and the like form by far the largest collection of records of day wages in the Islamic world for the early medieval period, despite difficulties in interpreting the currency units cited and other aspects of the data.
+In particular, the various records of payments to labourers for building maintenance and the like form by far the largest collection of records of day wages in the Islamic world for the early medieval period, despite difficulties in interpreting the currency units cited and other aspects of the data.
 They have invariably been cited in discussions of the medieval Islamic economy since the 1930s, when this aspect of the collection was researched, mostly by French scholars.